This site is no longer in use. We have re-branded to Bloomsbury Institute – please visit bil.ac.uk

 7. 'I am not very happy with the way I have been taught recently and I want to complain.'

 We hope this kind of issue never arises, but if you feel you want to complain, then please let LSBM try and resolve things informally and face to face.
-Please do approach a member of staff that you feel is most relevant to the nature of your complaint – in this example, it would be best to talk to the lecturer(s) concerned or if this is awkward, then arrange to see the Course Leader for your course or your Personal Academic Tutor.
-Additionally, or alternatively, discuss the matter in person with an Advisor in the Student Engagement and Success Division (ask at Reception).
+Please do approach a member of staff that you feel is most relevant to the nature of your complaint.
+In this example, it would be best to talk to the lecturer(s) concerned or if this is awkward, then arrange to see the Course Leader for your course.
+Additionally, or alternatively, discuss the matter in person with an Advisor in the Centre for Student Engagement, Wellbeing and Success.
 If they cannot resolve the matter, you will need to make the complaint formal and submit a Student Complaint Form to us.
-Send the form for the attention of the Academic Registrar at firstname.lastname@example.org or hand it in at Reception.
+Send the form for the attention of the Academic Registrar at email@example.com or hand it in at Reception.

-Students enrolled on a University programme who are considering making a complaint should consult with LSBM’s Registry in the first instance at email@example.com.
-Registry will be able to advise or seek further information as to whether the complaint should be dealt with under LSBM’s procedure or that of the University.
+Students who are considering making a complaint should consult with LSBM’s Registry in the first instance at firstname.lastname@example.org.
+Registry will be able to advise or seek further information as to whether the complaint should be dealt with under LSBM’s procedure or that of the University of Northampton.

-Students are entitled to impartial and confidential advice; if a student wishes to discuss a matter that they feel is sensitive in any way, then please speak to an Advisor in our Student Engagement and Success Division (via Reception or firstname.lastname@example.org ) who will be able to direct you to an appropriate advisory service.
-Students enrolled on University courses may also make contact with the University of Northampton’s Student Union by contacting Wei Zhao, Student Policy Advisor at The Student’s Union, Park Campus: telephone 01604 892272 or email email@example.com
+Students are entitled to impartial and confidential advice.
+If a student wishes to discuss a matter that they feel is sensitive in any way, then please speak to an Advisor in our Centre for Student Engagement, Wellbeing and Success or email email@example.com ) who will be able to direct you to an appropriate advisory service.

 Full information about the complaint process and procedure can be found by clicking here.